Leadership Team Represents Holy Spirit at St Patrick’s Cathedral

 Overall we had a great day here, at the festival.

-We saw something rather surprising… On the train we saw someone doing pull ups!
+We saw something rather surprising!
+We saw someone doing pull ups in the train carriage. .

-We made our way back to school in Mr. Costin, Ms. Anne and Ms. Canavan’s cars.
+We returned to school in Mr. Costin, Ms. Anne and Ms. Canavan’s cars.

-We arrived back at school just as lunch was ending and felt quite out of place being the only ones in uniform.
+We arrived back at school just as lunch ended and felt quite out of place being the only ones in uniform.

 Luckily the teachers saved us delicious green donuts!
 Overall we had an amazing time and learned a great deal from the experience!